KalobTaulien/git-essentials/README.md

 # Git Essentials / Git For Everybody
 Visit [gitforeverybody.com](https://gitforeverybody.com/) for free tutorials and the full course.

-> This is a course to teach you how to use everyday git.
+This change was added from a forked repo.

+Deleting this line.

 ## Contributing
 Welcome to my example Git Essentials repo!
 If you're here from the course, you have a few options: